leonimella/api-ingresse/readme.md

 ## Overview

-We will manipulate user data through HTTP requests using GET, POST, PUT and DELETE verbs for their respective actions.
+We manipulate user data through HTTP requests using the GET, POST, PUT and DELETE verbs.

 The main route of the application is: `/api/v1/users/`.

-If you would like to use [Postman](https://www.getpostman.com/) to perform your requests you will find in the root of the application the file:`test-api-ingresse.postman_collection.json`.
+If you would like to use [Postman](https://www.getpostman.com/) to perform your requests you will find at the root of the application a file:`api-ingresse.postman_collection.json`.
 This file contains a collection of requests with parameters to use right away.
 Just import this file in your collections inside Postman and you are good to go.

 _Note_: This Postman's collection makes requests to http://localhost:8080 so make sure that your host is configured properly.
 If you wish you can alter the server inside each request of the collection.